maximilian128/project_creation_automation/README.md

 # Project information

-* Inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).
+* With this project you can use the terminal to create new Python projects and initialize GitHub repositories as well as delete existing projects.
-* With this project you can use the terminal to create new Python projects and initialize GitHub repositories.
+* When creating a new project, a conda environment is created within the project folder.

-* A conda environment is created within the projects folder.
++ Build for Mac OS.
-* Build for Mac OS.
++ Inspired by Kalle Hallden's [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).

 ## Usage: